miguel-angel-monjas/master-thesis/doc/spark-standalone-cluster-setup.md

 # Running a Spark cluster in stand-alone mode

-In [a previous section](./hadoop-cluster-setup.md) we described how to set up a Hadoop cluster.
+In [Setting up a Hadoop cluster](./hadoop-cluster-setup.md) a description on how to set up a Hadoop cluster was provided.
 It is made of a master node (hosting an HDFS *NameNode* and a HDFS "DataNode") and two slaves (running an HDFS *DataNode* each).
-Here, we will describe how to deploy a Spark cluster in stand-alone mode on top of it.
+Here, a description on e how to deploy a Spark cluster in stand-alone mode on top of it is provided.
 As YARN is not used, no dependencies between the Hadoop and the Spark clusters will exist and Hadoop will simply provide storage capabilities.
 The official documentation can be accessed [here](https://spark.apache.org/docs/latest/spark-standalone.html).

 ## Pre-requisites
 Hadoop 2.7.4 is installed and a cluster is set up as described in [Setting up a Hadoop cluster](./spark-cluster-management.md).

-## Install Spark on all instances
+## Spark installation on all instances
-We choose a Spark release compatible with Hadoop 2.7.4: [Spark 2.1.1](https://spark.apache.org/releases/spark-release-2-1-1.html).
+A Spark release compatible with Hadoop 2.7.4, [Spark 2.1.1](https://spark.apache.org/releases/spark-release-2-1-1.html), is chosen.

 ```bash
 wget http://d3kbcqa49mib13.cloudfront.net/spark-2.1.1-bin-hadoop2.7.tgz